Understanding Pivotal Cloud Foundry User Types

 - Space Manager, Space Developer, Space Auditor

 The Orgs, Roles, Spaces, Permissions topic describes the Elastic Runtime user roles, and what actions they can take within the orgs and spaces they belong to.
-Some of these permissions depend on the values of environment variables.
+Some of these permissions depend on the values of feature flags.

 Space Developer users work with their software development tools and the apps deployed on host VMs.